apsu-software-design/the-affair-manager-esaijimenez/README.md

 ##### Approximately how many hours did it take you to complete this assignment? #####
-> At least 24 hours in total.
+> It took me at least 24 hours in total.

 ##### On a scale of 1 (too easy) to 10 (too challenging), how difficult was this assignment? #####